Deceleration

 Dystocia

-Slow or difficult labor caused by inadequate uterine contractions, abnormalities in the maternal pelvis, a large fetus or a combination of these causes.
+Slow or difficult labor caused by inadequate uterine contractions, abnormalities in the maternal pelvis, a large fetus, or a combination of these causes.

 Doppler ultrasound

-The ultrasound machine emits sound waves into the body then measures the frequency of the sound waves returning from moving blood cells to determine the speed (velocity) of blood flow.
-As cells approach the ultrasound transducer reflected sound waves are compressed resulting in a higher frequency sound.
-As cells travel away from the transducer the reflected waves are elongated resulting in a lower frequency sound.
-This change in frequency (pitch of the sound) is due to the motion of the reflecting cells and is called The Doppler Effect or Doppler shift.
+As cells approach the ultrasound transducer, reflected sound waves are compressed, resulting in a higher-frequency sound.
+As cells travel away from the transducer, the reflected waves are elongated, resulting in a lower-frequency sound.
+This change in frequency (pitch of the sound) is due to the motion of the reflecting cells and is called the Doppler effect or Doppler shift.

 Blood velocities can be calculated from the change in frequency of the reflected ultrasound: